mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-02-22-browser-cache-how-etags-works-in-rails-3-and-rails-4.markdown

 ![image-center](/assets/images/posts/etags-rails-3-and-rails-4.png){: .align-center}

-Lets say you are going to a blog website and requesting a list of posts:
+Let's say you are going to a blog website and requesting a list of posts:

 * First Request:
-	- Browser makes the initial first request
+	- The browser makes the initial first request
 * First Response:
 	- Rails creates response body
 	- Rails creates ETag
 	- Rails responds with ETag header, status code 200

 The browser caches the response now.
-When the browser makes subsequent request, here is the flow:
+When the browser makes subsequent requests, here is the flow:

 * Subsequent Request:
-	- Browser makes request with header ‘If-None-Matched’ with ETag value from the initial request.
+	- The browser requests with the header ‘If-None-Matched’ with ETag value from the initial request.
 * Subsequent Response:
-	- Rails creates body and creates ETag
+	- Rails creates the body and ETag
 	- Compares ETag value with ‘If-None-Matched’ value
-	- If ETag match then response body is not included in response and returns with 304 Not Modified status
+	- If ETag match then the response body is not included in the response and returns with 304 Not Modified status
-	- If ETag doesn’t match then body is included in the response and ETags are included in header
+	- If ETag doesn’t match then the body is included in the response and ETags are included in the header

 #### Advantage
 So what’s the advantage when ETag matches with the one on the server?
 The Rails doesn’t send the body content as part of the response.
 So the response is small and fast to travel on the network.
-The browser loads the contents from the browser cache instead which makes website faster.
+The browser loads the contents from the browser cache instead which makes the website faster.

 ##### Enable ETag
-So what you have to do to enable ETag chache?
+So what you have to do to enable the ETag cache?
 Nothing.
-You don’t have to do anything to take advantage of ETag cache.
+You don’t have to do anything to take advantage of the ETag cache.

 The below code uses Rails default ETag cache: